 Once you do this, create content to accompany your articles to grow your audience.
-For example, make Instagram and Pinterest posts that feature images or infographics, and then link back to your blog articles within the posts.
+One option is to lead with microblogging.
+For example, make Instagram and Pinterest posts (see how to use Pinterest for blogging) that feature images or infographics, and then link back to your blog articles within the posts.
 Likewise, you can repurpose your blog content as YouTube videos or shorts, or TikTok or Instagram reels and then include a link to the relevant article beneath each video.

 Get creative: start a podcast or webinar

 Expand your reach even further with different types of creative content formats.
 Post informative how-to videos on your site, and share your insights by starting a podcast or hosting a webinar.
 The more varieties of content you create to promote yourself as an expert in your field, the more likely people will discover your blog.

 While you should initially offer this content for free to build your audience and drive traffic to your blog, you can eventually start charging to create an additional source of revenue.
 Keep this in mind as you plan how to make money from your blog.

 How to make money blogging, part 2: Monetize your content